 4. Provide detailed and encouraging feedback

 Encouragement is paramount with adults.
-They may be easily discouraged if they feel like they’re struggling.
-Before beginning to teach, get a clear picture of your student’s language level, and use what they already know to help build their confidence.
+They may be easily discouraged if they struggle or take a long time to remember something.
+Before beginning to teach, get a clear picture of your students’ language level, and use what they already know to help build their confidence.
 From there, you can start adding new language, and they’ll feel better knowing they have a foundation to stand on.